DanukaDilshann/House-rental-price-in-Brazil/README.md

 association tax (R$), Rent amount (R$), Municipal property tax (R$) and Fire insurance value (R$).
 Therefore, this dataset facilitates the analysis the house rental price in Brazil.

-By understanding these factors that influence the Rent price of House, it is easy to house holder determined the price and this helps the customer who are already looking to rent a House in Brazil to find house according to his price and according to his needs.
+By understanding these factors that influence the Rent price of House, it is easy for house holder to determined the price and this helps the customer who are already looking to rent a House in Brazil to find house according to his price and according to his needs.

 So here’s are my Research Question Regarding this Data set.